italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 This section outlines the key technical requirements and processes related to the revocation of Digital Credentials.
 Furthermore, it provides the technical details that the Verifiers MUST implement to verify, in a secure and reliable manner, the validity of a Digital Credential during the presentation phase.

-The verification of the validity of a Digital Credential is based on the `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_ specification.
+The verification of the validity of a Digital Credential is based on the `[OAuth Status Assertion draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_ specification.

-A Status Attestation is a signed document serving as proof of a Digital Credential's current validity status.
-The Issuer provides these attestations to Holders who can present them to Verifiers together with the corresponding Digital Credentials.
+A Status Assertion is a signed document serving as proof of a Digital Credential's current validity status.
+The Issuer provides these assertions to Holders who can present them to Verifiers together with the corresponding Digital Credentials.

-The Status Attestations have the following features:
+The Status Assertions have the following features:

-- automated issuance, as the User authentication is not required for the provisioning of the Status Attestation;
+- automated issuance, as the User authentication is not required for the provisioning of the Status Assertion;
 - verification of the Digital Credential validity status in both online and offline scenarios;
 - privacy-preserving, according to the following evidences: